 - Foster a child-centered program that allows campers to express their individuality, broaden their interests, and enjoy the companionship of friends and staff.

-The campers will be placed in cohorts consisting of 12 children and three counselors (Head Counselor, Counselor, and CIT) to meet current health and safety protocols.
+The campers will be placed in cohorts consisting of 15 children and three/four counselors to meet current health and safety protocols.
 Junior Camp will consist of one Kreative Kangaroos cohort, three Unit A cohorts, four Unit B cohorts, and three Unit C cohorts.
 In Senior Camp, campers will be place in cohorts, based on campers’ activity preferences.

 Camp will utilize more outdoor campus spaces in 2021.
 There will be many large tents, and we will create outdoor classrooms so that the cohorts can participate safely in a variety of activities.
 Campers will continue to eat outside, play on the multiple playgrounds, swim in the on-campus pool, and compete on the Green Acres field.
 Social distancing, mask wearing, frequent handwashing, and regular sanitizing of surfaces will be required.
 All camp employees will be trained in COVID-19 protocols.